-Sugaring is an ancient form of hair removal, dating back to Egyptian times.
-Using an organic paste (made from lemon, sugar and water) we are able to remove unwanted hair from the root, achieving smooth results that last.
+Traditional Sugaring is an ancient form of hair removal, dating back to Egyptian times.
+Using a paste (made from lemon, sugar and water) we are able to remove unwanted hair, from the root, achieving smooth results that last.
 Hair on any part of the body or face can be sugared!
 The paste is used at body/ room temperature, so there will be no heat sensitivities or burns.
-Unlike waxing, the sugar removes hair in the NATURAL direction of growth resulting in little to no broken hair and protecting the integrity of the skin.
+Unlike waxing, the sugar removes unwanted hair in the NATURAL direction of growth resulting in little to no broken hair and protecting the integrity of the skin.

 Sugaring hair removal reduces hair thickness and density when performed in regular 30-day intervals.
 Because sugaring pulls the hair out by the root, it grows back softer, finer, and thinner.
 The more you sugar, the less hair grows back.

 For 24-48 hours after service:

 • Go commando or wear cotton to let the area breathe.

 • Skip vigorous workouts, avoid sweating, saunas and hot tubs to avoid bacteria from entering the freshly opened follicle.

 • Avoid sexual activity.
 Again, we don’t want to introduce bacteria or clog pores with lube, plus you could be sensitive or slightly sore.

 • No need to exfoliate for 72 hours.
 The sugaring process is exfoliation and we don’t want to over sensitize skin.